Do YOU Need a Universal Studios Japan Express Pass?

 They think nothing of standing in a queue for 3 hours to go on a ride, or camping out half the day to see a show and, that means queues can get very long – and if you’re unlucky you can spend all day in the park and only go on a handful of rides.

-The results is that the pressure to buy the Express Pass to try and cut down those wait times can be pretty overwhelming.
+The result is that the pressure to buy the Express Pass to try and cut down those wait times can be pretty overwhelming.

-That’s why most posts like this say they are essential, but, having spent a lot of time weighing up myself whether I’m going to need one, I think it’s a bit more complex than that and while some travellers will benefit from an Express Pass, others might not need one.
+That’s why most posts like this say that Express Passes are essential for USJ, but, having spent a lot of time weighing up myself whether I was going to need one on my trip, I think it’s a bit more complex than that and while some travelers will benefit from an Express Pass, others might not need one.

 How to Decide if a USJ Express Pass is Worth It

-These are the questions you need to consider to make the right choice for you…
+These are the questions I think you need to consider to make the right choice for you…

 1. Are You Going For Super Nintendo World™?